dtonhofer/prolog_notes/swipl_notes/about_dif/README.md

 - **Different**: `dif(A,B)` succeeds deterministically.
 - **Identical**: `dif(A,B)` fails immediately.

- If we are still in state **possibly different** on return to the Prolog toplevel (i.e. when the program terminates), the still-active constraints
+If we are still in state **possibly different** on return to the Prolog toplevel (i.e. when the program terminates), the still-active constraints are printed out.
-(which do not necessarily resemble what was stated in the `dif/2` call but are equivalent) are printed out.
 Whether `dif(A,B)` is actually true would be an philosophical & epistemological conundrum at this point: it's neither confirmed, nor denied.
+The printed constraint term does not necessarily resemble what was stated in the `dif/2` call, but it is equivalent.

-The interesting case occurs if a `dif(A,B)` has been issued in state **possibly different** and a refinement of `A` or `B` (through unification, either in a goal or a head) occurs during processing.
-(The refinement may involve just a subterm of `A` or `B`.)
+The interesting case occurs if a `dif(A,B)` has been issued in state **possibly different** and a refinement through unification of `A` or `B` is requested, either in a goal or a head.
+The refinement may involve just a subterm of `A` or `B`.

-After `A` or `B` are involved in unification, the active `dif/2` constraint is checked.
-It may be that the constraint is violated at that point:
-The unifcation made `A` and `B` identical.
+It may be that the unification would cause a constraint violation: it would unifcation make `A` and `B` identical.
 This is resolved by **failing the unification which violated the constraint**.
-A way to think about this is that, past a successful `dif(A,B)`, Prolog makes sure that `A` stays different from `B` and fails every attempt that tries to make them identical: `dif(A,B)` should be be read "fail any attempts to make A and B identical past this point".
+A way to think about this is that, after a successful `dif(A,B)` call, Prolog makes sure that `A` stays different from `B` and fails every attempt that tries to make them identical: `dif(A,B)` should be be read _"fail any attempts to make A and B identical after this point"_.

 ### What happens when `dif/2` is called